 As the start-up hit the one million rides milestone in the US in December last year, it also began to branch out into Europe as well.

-Electric scooters were first rolled out into Berlin, Zurich and Frankfurt at the end of last year, before being introduced in Paris last month – the city in which the world’s first bike-sharing network was launched in 2007.
+Electric scooters were first rolled out into Berlin, Zurich and Frankfurt at the end of last year, before being introduced in Paris in June - the city in which the world’s first bike-sharing network was launched in 2007.

 In Paris, users are charged 15 cents (13p) for every minute of riding at a maximum speed of 15mph for up to 31 miles.